Get a graduate degree

 - Demonstrate acceptable levels of maturity and integrity, as well as behaviors and attitudes normally expected of healthcare professionals.

 - Demonstrate acceptable professional progression in application of skills and knowledge.

 - Maintain current health and liability insurance.

 - Must complete Level II Fieldwork and experiential requirements within 24 months following completion of the didactic portion of the program.

 Students who fail to meet the retention criteria may:

-- Be placed on academic or clinical probation in the MOT Program, or
+- Be placed on academic, professional, or clinical probation in the MOT Program.

 Academic Advisor.
 After admission to the graduate program, the student will be assigned an academic advisor who will supervise the student's graduate program and determine the plan of study to progress through the program.

 Core Courses (78 hours)